Aravindseenu/Comma.ai-Simulation-instruction/README.md

-# Comma.ai-Instrctions can be found on the PDF above
+# Comma.ai-instruction can be found on the PDF above